moesteelo/Predicting-Temperature-with-CO2-Data/README.md

 ## Conclusion Results

 Seeing the upward trends CO2 and greenhouse gas emissions, population, and temperature, it’s possible that CO2 and/or a combination of these factors has a positive influence on temperature.
+Now that we have created this product, this can now be the foundation for future data exploration; simply add features that one wants to explore to the input dataset for the machine and then run it.

 ## Recommendation for future analysis

+- Consider additional features in the analysis ie. country, annual military spending by country, other potential pollutants, etc.
 - Explore more models for better fit
-- More granular breakdown of what data sets should be examined throughly
+- More granular breakdown of what data sets should be examined
-- Expand scope of data to include more countries and other pollutant factors
 - Find more recent data exploring Avg Temperature and CO2 data

-## CO2 Effect on Temperature Google Slides
+## CO2 Effect on Temperature Google Slide

 [Google Slides](https://docs.google.com/presentation/d/1ufzwVPUsOWHUAslN3fsjy4kuGSDC7MxnokdIxQLYEQk/edit?usp=sharing)